 The Importance of Community

 Community refers to the spaces in which we live, the resources we have available to us day-to-day, and our relationships with others in our broader environment.
-Community includes our culture, our social systems, our history, and our geography.
+Community includes our culture, our social systems, our history, and our surroundings.
 It is the larger framework in which health is supported or, conversely, challenged.
-Health does not start in the VA (though VA certainly makes important contributions); it starts in our homes, our schools, our workplaces, and our neighborhoods.
+Health does not start in the VA, though VA certainly makes important contributions; it starts in our homes, our schools, our workplaces, and our neighborhoods.

 One person may be a member of many communities for many reasons.
 Some examples include:

 Our relationship with the people, places, and resources in our communities shape how we perceive ourselves and the world around us.
-As noted in Figure 19-1, personal identity, or “Me,” is often understood through the reflection of community, or “We.”
+Personal identity, or "Me" in the center of the Circle of Health, is often understood through the reflection of community, or "We."

 It adds to the richness of the Whole Health approach if we move through the different components of the Circle of Health once more, this time looking at them through the lens of Community.

-Consider the many different ways one’s relationship within Community can affect how they engage in their health care.
-Take this example describing two Veterans, each of whom presents for a primary care appointment in the VA.
+There are countless ways one’s relationship within Community can affect how they engage in their health care.
+Consider these two Veterans, each of whom presents for a primary care appointment in the VA.

 • The first Veteran arrives early and is accompanied by a family member, having driven from home nearby.
 The Veteran is retired and service-connected, and he schedules his appointments around his personal travel schedule.
 He has had good relationships with VA staff in the past, and he enjoys volunteering with a Veteran Service Organization.

 • The second Veteran arrives a few minutes late because the second bus he took to get to the VA was running slow.
 He has no family support and is struggling to pay his bills.
 He is concerned that he will be charged a co-pay for this and future appointments.
-He has avoided care because he has felt discriminated against in the past due to his sexual orientation.
+He has avoided care because his service was cut short by an injury during Basic Combat Training.
 He feels marginalized in the Veteran community.

-Imagine how different these Veterans’ appointments could end up being.
-Each Veteran is likely to perceive health care in very different ways, experience different levels of trust with staff, and differ in their willingness to partner on health goals.
+Imagine how different these Veterans’ appointments could be.
+Each Veteran is likely to have differences in how they perceive health care, experience trust with staff, and in their willingness to partner on health goals.
 These contextual factors have as much impact on their engagement with and desire to follow a Personal Health Plan (PHP) as any of our health care recommendations.
-And as we will see, these factors impact Veteran experiences in all other areas of health as well.
+And as we will see, these factors impact Veteran experiences in other areas of health as well.

 • Does the Veteran have access to a given therapy or practitioner?
 Do they have transportation?
 Is there a long wait to schedule a visit?